yamaceay/vecDB/README.md

 # vecDB
 Weaviate, but running locally.
 Simple, yet fun to use and reuse.
-A simple vector database, is easily used
+A simple vector database, simulates a knowledge graph.